StevenBlack/vocab/million-dollar-words.md

 dithyrambs, too.

+### Do Something Principle
+We often procrastinate because we're intimidated by our task.
+So make your task less intimidating by dividing it into steps and focusing only on the next step.
+Action creates traction, so each step you take will facilitate the next.

 ### docent
 A museum guide; the person who walks you through the antiquities room in a museum and explains how Egyptians built pyramids.